whjfung/whjfung/README.md

 - 👋 Hi, I’m @whjfung
 - 👀 I’m currently a 1C student in Computing and Financial Management at the University of Waterloo.
-- I am interested in pursuing a career in fintech and software development.
+- I am interested in pursuing a career in fintech, machine learning and software development.
 I also do photography and latte art. :)